 Lionel Logue: I believe sucking smoke into your lungs will... will kill you.

 King George VI: My physicians said it relaxes the... the... the throat.

 Lionel Logue: You still stammered on the 'W'.

-Lionel Logue: [Bertie is lying on the floor, and Elizabeth is sitting on his chest] Take a good deep breath...
+Lionel Logue: [Bertie is lying on the floor, and Elizabeth is sitting on his chest] Take good deep breaths...

-Lionel Logue: And up goes Her Royal Highness...
-Now exhale slowly...
+Lionel Logue: ...and up comes Her Royal Highness... and slowly exhale...

-Lionel Logue: And down goes Her Royal Highness...
+Lionel Logue: ...and down comes Her Royal Highness...

-Myrtle Logue: [see the Queen at her dining table, stunned] Y - you...?
+Myrtle Logue: [sees the Queen at her dining table, stunned] You.
+You...?